Womanizer (song): Live performances

 The song was performed for the first time at the Bambi Awards in Germany, on November 27, 2008.
 For the performance, Spears wore hot pants, fishnet stockings and a black top hat.
 The ensemble was compared to the costume Madonna wore during the first act of her Sticky & Sweet Tour (2008–2009).
 Spears was also presented with an award for Best International Popstar by Karl Lagerfeld, who said, "I admire you ... not just for your art, but for your energy.
 [You are] coming back not only as a phoenix but as a bird of paradise".
 The following night, Spears performed the song at Star Academy, with similar choreography and dance moves but wearing a red strapless dress.
 On November 30, 2008, Spears performed at The X Factor.
-The performance was watched by over thirteen million British viewers, making it the most viewed episode in the show's history.
 On December 2, 2008, she performed the song at Good Morning America along with a performance of "Circus".
 On December 15, 2008, she performed at the Japanese music show Hey!
 Hey!
 Hey!
 Music Champ.
-The following day, she performed at NTV Best Artist 2008 in a black and gold bra, hot pants and a white top hat.
-She also sported a fake tattooed heart in her cheek.

 The song was a major part in The Circus Starring Britney Spears (2009), as the encore of the show.
 After a video interlude of Spears's music videos set to "Break the Ice" ended, Spears appeared wearing a police officer uniform designed by Dean and Dan Caten, with black sunglasses, a hat with her trademark logo and sequined handcuffs.
 Her female dancers were also dressed as policewomen, while her male dancers were dressed as criminals.
 During the performance, she danced and flirted with the male dancers.
 At the end of the song, she returned to the main stage while her dancers surrounded her and a shower of sparks fell over them.
 She thanked the audience and bowed to each side of the arena.
 She left the stage with an instrumental version of "Circus" playing in the background.
 Jane Stevenson of the Toronto Sun praised the performance for being a standout number in the show.